-Next Chapter Treatment is an all-male residential facility, focused on the treatment of drug and alcohol addiction, resolving past trauma, and overcoming other addictive/compulsive behaviors.
+Next Chapter Treatment is an all-male facility, focused on the treatment of drug and alcohol addiction, resolving past trauma, and overcoming other addictive/compulsive behaviors.
 Gender-specific treatment allows the clinical team to focus specifically on male issues surrounding addiction and trauma.
 Much of the work we do at Next Chapter involves working through traumatic and shame-inducing events from childhood, which have greatly impacted our patients in a host of detrimental ways.
 Oftentimes, men will be more hesitant to discuss certain traumatic events in a co-ed group.
 Male-exclusive treatment allows patients an opportunity to heal together while learning to foster meaningful and healthy relationships with other men – without the additional distractions that mixed gender treatment tend to create.

 Benefits of All-Male Treatment Programs